Domination of Eiler: Home The Declaration of Domination The Dominator

 - In return, citizens are not to try to flush their shoplifted packages to safety, or otherwise abuse the bathroom.

-Banks are to offer money-changing service (both domestic coinage and foreign currency) and notary-public service, whether you are already their customer or not.
+- They are to offer money-changing service (both domestic coinage and foreign currency) and notary-public service, whether you are already their customer or not.
 A fee for such service is understandable, but banks are not to simply refuse to do it.
 In return, citizens may consider using the bank's ATM, even if there's a fee.

 - Their staff are expected to not look like the stereotypical Comic Book Guy.
 A stereotypical Aged Hippie Guy is okay, as long as he can still do his job.